VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models

 \section{Problem Formulation}

-\spaceaftersection Let $\mathcal{S}$ denote the \emph{source domain}, on which the vision-language model $f_{\theta^0}$ has been pretrained, and let $\mathcal{T}$ denote the \emph{target domain}, the domain of interest for adaptation.
+Let $\mathcal{S}$ denote the \emph{source domain}, on which the vision-language model $f_{\theta^0}$ has been pretrained, and let $\mathcal{T}$ denote the \emph{target domain}, the domain of interest for adaptation.
 The two domains differ in their underlying distributions (e.g., viewpoint, modality, or task), which causes $f_{\theta^0}$ to perform poorly when directly applied to $\mathcal{T}$.

 Training supervision in these domains is provided as video-QA pairs $(v,q,a)$, where $v$ is a video, $q$ is an instruction or question, and $a$ is the corresponding response.
 While $f_{\theta^0}$ has been pretrained on samples $(v,q,a)\sim\mathcal{S}$, at adaptation time we only assume availability of target domain samples $(v,q,a)\sim\mathcal{T}$.
 The objective of domain adaptation is to update the pretrained parameters $\theta^0$ to obtain $\theta^\star$ that improves performance on domain $\mathcal{T}$, while retaining performance on domain $\mathcal{S}$.
-Formally,

-where $R_{\mathcal{D}}$ denotes the VLM's expected autoregressive next-token prediction loss under domain $\mathcal{D}$.
+Formally, where $R_{\mathcal{D}}$ denotes the VLM's expected autoregressive next-token prediction loss under domain $\mathcal{D}$.
 In summary, our problem statement considers adaptation of a pretrained VLM to a novel domain using only video-QA pairs from that domain.
 The objective is to improve target-domain performance while minimizing catastrophic forgetting of source-domain capabilities.
 In the next section, we introduce our proposed method, which enables balanced domain adaptation under these constraints.